claugf/optery_django_project/README.md

 >1.
 The Registration, Login and Logout for the User were made as the Post, Likes and Comments are related to a User.
 >2.
 A Search feature was implemented to look for Users and Posts.

+## Data
+The following Users were created.
+The password for all of them was set up as `P@ssw0rd!`:
+- Optery | Superuser: ☑️
+- Claudia | Superuser: ☑️
+- CyberNinja21
+- DataGuardianX
+- TechSavvyHacker
+- EncryptionMaster99
+- NetworkProtector27

 ## Instructions for Implementation
 1. Install Python and the virtualenv package for Python in case they are not installed in the local machine.
 ```